junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "And let me guess, the past-you takes that asteroid out of orbit to save them?"

-Cas nods, eyes still lingering on the Sauroposeidon that's enjoying the leaves intently, a baby dinosaur playing round their feet.
+Cas nods, eyes still lingering on the Sauroposeidon that's enjoying the leaves intently, a baby dinosaur playing around their feet.
 "You asked me to save lives, and I was trying to do exactly that.
 Are they not worth saving as much as humans?
 They're smart, they thrive on the Earth and cover every corner of the land, just like humans do.
 Why do they have to die?"

 Dean follows his gaze, watching those creatures.
-He'll have to admit it never even really cross his mind -- guess it's just a bias as a human then, always by default prioritizing his own species on top of others.
+He'll have to admit it never even really crossed his mind -- guess it's just a bias as a human then, always by default prioritizing his own species on top of others.
 But for angels, all lives are just... lives.
-Not just "hairless apes" now, in angels' eyes, they must also appear no difference to a cat, a dog, an ant.
+Not just "hairless apes" now, in angels' eyes, they must also appear no different to a cat, a dog, an ant.
 So easy to ignore, so easy to squash.
-He wouldn't even blame other angels for thinking them as insects now.
-Yet Cas only looks at him like he is something precious, something valuable -- something, no, it's some*one* -- someone worth saving, even worth die trying.
+He wouldn't even blame other angels for thinking of them as insects now.
+Yet Cas only looks at him like he is something precious, something valuable -- something, no, it's some*one* -- someone worth saving, even worth dying trying.
 How does that even happen?

 Turning his head, Dean realizes Cas is still waiting for his answer.
 "I don't know, Cas.
 The cruelty of the natural order, I guess."
 Dean manages to croak out.
 He can't find his voice as much as finding his self now.
 This trip, he really didn't expect it to be so mind-blowing and eye-opening.
 He feels small in a way he never knew before.

 "Cas, tell me something," Dean hears himself saying.
-"Human race is just one race in all those creatures, and our lives are just small ones in the human race.
-Why do you even bother keep coming back to us, coming to save us?"
+"The human race is just one race in all those creatures, and our lives are just small ones in the human race.
+Why do you even bother coming back to us, coming to save us?"

 Cas turns fully to him now, eyes surprised by the question, the look of "why do you even have to ask."
 And after a beat, he answers, "Because you matter to me, Dean, because you're the only friend I have."